AASanusi/fashion/README.md

 ## User Experience (UX)

 ### Aim
-The aim of this application is to provide a platform for users to interact with each other through sharing their thougts, posting fashion, save posts that they like, following pages you enjoy, liking and commenting.
-This allows users to get the full experience of the app and engulf themselves in the fashion community.
+The aim of this application is to provide a platform for users to interact with each other through sharing their thoughts, posting fashion, save posts that they like, following pages they enjoy, liking and commenting.
+This allows users to get the full experience of the application and be part of the fashion community.

 ### Target Audience
-For the fashion community which ranges from high-end brands, underground brands, people who want expand their fashion palette, stylist and artist who would like to collaborate.
+Diverse audience that ranges from high-end brands, underground brands, people who want to expand their fashion palette, stylist and artist who would like to collaborate.

 ### User Stories
-To aid with viewing the users stories, you can click links to [Github Issues](https://github.com/AASanusi/fashion/issues).
-You can also view the [KANBAN board](https://github.com/users/AASanusi/projects/2).
+To help with viewing the users stories, click the link to the [Github Issues](https://github.com/AASanusi/fashion/issues) and the [KANBAN board](https://github.com/users/AASanusi/projects/2).
 #### Epic 1: Navigation
 1. As a user I can view user's avatars so that I can easily identify users of the application.
 2. As a user I can view a navbar from every page so that I can navigate easily between pages.